voxpupuli/puppet-php/README.md

 ## Usage

 The module aims to use sane defaults for the supported architectures.
-You must use hiera to configure most aspects of this module.
+You must use hiera to configure most aspects of this module in a simple way.

 The recommended way is to include the `php` main class in your manifests: